thegecko/vscode-web-test/README.md

 # Test Extension Notes

-- This demo uses a modified version of [Mock Debug]() in order to add logging and fix some file schemas.
-This can be found here: https://github.com/thegecko/vscode-mock-debug/tree/mock-debug-test
+- This demo uses a modified version of [Mock Debug](https://github.com/microsoft/vscode-mock-debug) in order to fix file schemas.
+Source for this can be found here: https://github.com/thegecko/vscode-mock-debug/tree/mock-debug-test

-- As it's not possible to sideload browser extensions in codespaces or github.dev, this extension has had to be published here: https://marketplace.visualstudio.com/items?itemName=arm-debug.mock-debug-test
+- As it's not possible to sideload browser extensions in codespaces or github.dev, the test extension has had to be published here: https://marketplace.visualstudio.com/items?itemName=arm-debug.mock-debug-test

 # Setup